itsamrit/itsamrit/README.md

 You dont need to install anything to open a repo having devcontainer.
 Just open in codespace it will automatically setup all environment written in devcontainer.

 Note: If company repo is showing in your "Top repo", it doesnt mean u need to directlly work on it.
 It only means you have either opened a issue,commented or pull reequest.

+Note:Never use rebase command while working on an organinzation projects.
+It is used for changing commit from one branch to another or something like this.